 Amnesia: Memoriesby Idea Factory

-I've actually never played a dating sim with boyz before, because I prefer cute anime girls, so I guess this is Babby's First Otome game.
+I've actually never played a dating sim with boyz before, because I prefer cute anime girls, so I guess this was Babby's First Otome game.
 I bought

 CLANNADby Key/Visual Arts, published by Sekai Project